AnFreTh/STREAM/README.md

-## Contributing and Testing New Models
+## 🤝 Contributing and Testing New Models

-We welcome contributions to enhance the functionality of our topic modeling package.
-To ensure your new models integrate seamlessly, please follow the guidelines and testing instructions provided below.
+We welcome contributions!
+Before you start, please:

+1. **Check Existing Issues**: Look for existing issues or discussions that may cover your idea.
+2. **Fork and Clone**: Fork the repository and clone it to your local machine.
+3. **Create a Branch**: Work on a new branch to keep your changes organized.
+4. **Develop and Test**: Develop your model and validate it using our provided testing script.
+5. **Submit a Pull Request**: Once ready, submit a PR with a clear description of your changes.

+For detailed guidelines on how to structure your contributions, see below.ng instructions provided below.

-### Steps for Contributing
+<h3> Steps for Contributing </h3>

 1. **Fork the Repository**:
    - Fork the repository to your GitHub account.